andreaTP/opa-chicory/Readme.md

 - `input` parameter MAY be an `object`, primitive literal or `ArrayBuffer`, which assumed to be a well-formed stringified JSON

-> `ArrayBuffer` supported in the APIs above as a performance optimisation
-> feature, given that either network or file system provided contents can easily
-> be represented as `ArrayBuffer` in a very performant way.

 Example:

 ```java